Claude Cowork for accounting firms: secure books, close, and tax work for Canadian CPAs

 • Cowork connects to QuickBooks, so reconciliation and month-end prep are a strong fit.
 Scope it to one client, not the whole drive.

-• Cowork stores its work locally, so it sits outside your audit logs.
+• Cowork keeps local-session history on the user’s own computer, so the firm builds its own record of AI-assisted work.
 For CPA file documentation and CRA audits, you build that record yourself.

 Can accounting firms use Claude Cowork with client financial data?

 Yes, an accounting firm can use Claude Cowork on a Team or Enterprise plan, with access scoped to one client’s working folder and a written usage policy.
-According to the CPA Code of Professional Conduct and PIPEDA, confidentiality binds the firm, not the software.
-On the business plans, your content is not used to train Anthropic’s models by default, which is why client books belong there and never on a personal account.
+Confidentiality binds the firm, not the software.
+It is your professional obligation under your provincial CPA code, and the applicable privacy law depends on the engagement and the data flow — PIPEDA where it applies, and provincial private-sector statutes such as BC PIPA.
+On the business plans, your content is not used to train Anthropic’s models by default, which is one reason client work belongs on a business plan and never on a personal account.

-The point is that confidentiality is the firm’s obligation under the CPA Code of Professional Conduct, and no vendor setting removes it.
+The point is that confidentiality is the firm’s obligation under the provincial CPA code of professional conduct, and no vendor setting removes it.
 What a practice controls is the scope: which files the agent opens, which plan governs the data, and who reviews the numbers before filing.
 On the business tiers, Anthropic’s privacy commitments keep that data out of model training.

 It’s the same secure-adoption logic from the pillar guide on using Claude Cowork securely in your business, applied to a CPA practice, and it sits alongside our broader IT for accounting firms work.
 The law-firm version of this guide covers the parallel duties for law firms using Cowork.